joinAdeoWeb/weather-forcast/README.md

 5. Create a new database for the application in MySQL.

-6 .Copy the .env.example file to a new file called .env and update the following variables with your database information:
+6. Copy the .env.example file to a new file called .env and update the following variables with your database information:

 DB_DATABASE=your_database_name <br>
 DB_USERNAME=your_database_username <br>